Nuclei-Software/nuclei-linux-sdk/README.md

 This will download external prebuilt toolchain, and build linux kernel, device tree, ramdisk, and opensbi with linux kernel payload for Nuclei xl-spike which can emulate Nuclei UX600 SoC.

-It can also build linux kernel, ramdisk, opensbi and freeloader for Nuclei UX600 SoC FPGA bitstream running in Nuclei HummingBird FPGA Board.
+It can also build linux kernel, rootfs ramdisk, opensbi and freeloader for Nuclei UX600 SoC FPGA bitstream running in Nuclei HummingBird FPGA Board.

+> The rootfs used in this SDK is initramfs format.

 ## Tested Configurations